 Unzip, or tube doubling is perhaps the most interesting of the auxiliary wTF^o operations.
 As mentioned above, topologically this means pushing the tube off itself slightly in the framing direction.
 At each of the vertices at the two ends of the doubled tube there are two tubes to be attached to the doubled tube.
-At each end, the normal vectors pointed either directly towards or away from the center, so there is an "inside" and an "outside" ending ring.
+At each end, the normal vectors pointed either directly towards or away from the centre, so there is an "inside" and an "outside" ending ring.
 The two tubes to be attached also come as an "inside" and an "outside" one, which defines which one to attach to which.
-An example is
+An example is shown in Figure 14.
+Unzip can only be done if the 1D and 2D orientations match at both ends.

 To define unzip rigorously, we must talk only of strand diagrams.
 The natural definition is to let u_e double the strand e using the blackboard framing, and then attach the ends of the doubled strand to the connecting ones, as shown on the right.
 We restrict unzip to strands whose two ending vertices are of different signs.
-This is a somewhat artificial condition which we impose to get equations equivalent to the [2] equations.
+This is a somewhat artificial condition which we impose to get equations equivalent to the [AT] equations.